Blueprint SDK — API

 Parameter:

 Return: bytes that denotes the serialized version of the attribute data.
-Use it to generate the script_input during unit tests.
+Useful to generate the script_input during unit tests.

 Usage: